suman-collabs/Foundation-project/Test Case Organization.md

   - Actors
     - Logged in User

+#### Pre-requirement:

+- Username 'Batman' present in the database
+- Planet 'Earth', Moon 'Luna' present in the database
+- Planet 'Jupier' not present which will be added while testing
+- No Moon added for the Planet Jupiter

 ## Test Data

-#### Requirement:Users should only be able to interact with resources they have added to the Planetarium
+#### Requirement: Users should only be able to interact with resources they have added to the Planetarium

 | User   | Resources        |
 | ------ | ---------------- |